Gan-Tu/CVND-Automatic-Image-Captioning/README.md

 ## Getting the Files

-### Download the Code

-You can download this folder of code [here](https://tugan0329.bitbucket.io/downloads/udacity/cv/p2-automatic-image-captioning.zip)

 ### Data

 The Microsoft **C**ommon **O**bjects in **CO**ntext (MS COCO) dataset is a large-scale dataset for scene understanding.
 The dataset is commonly used to train and benchmark object detection, segmentation, and captioning algorithms.